 Putting these together, we can derive the sum that 454 grams of body fat tissue has approximately the calorific energy of 395 grams of pure fat (454 grams x 87%), that is 3,555 calories (395 grams x 9).

 With little effort I can find evidence in obesity journals that fat has anywhere between 8.7 and 9.5 calories per gram.
-The same (1911) obesity journal that says that human fat tissue can be 87% lipid also says that it may be 72% lipid.
+The same (Ref 2) obesity journal that says that human fat tissue can be 87% lipid also says that it may be 72% lipid.

 Taking the extremes of these, we can establish a range whereby one pound of fat could contain anywhere between 2,843 and 3,752 calories.
 Given that it is currently held that one pound is 3,500 calories we could (according to this formula) inadvertently gain six stone every year at the low end of the calculation and lose almost two stone in the same year if one pound is 3,752 calories.
+The 3,750 calories is the assumption held in this classic article (Ref 3).
 Don’t worry about any of this – because the formula doesn’t hold at any other level either.